French ship Polonais (1808): Construction and career

-In April 1814, at the Bourbon Restoration, Polonais was renamed Lys captained by Troude.
+In April 1814, at the Bourbon Restoration, Polonais was renamed Lys.
 She then ferried Louis XVIII back to France.
 She was briefly renamed Polonais during the Hundred Days of Napoleon, and then back to Lys again.
 After the Bourbon Restoration, Lys was sent to retake possession of the island of Martinique, along with the frigate Érigone and the corvette Vésuve.
 The squadron arrived at Fort Royal on 5 October 1814.

-From 1822, she was used as a storage hulk, and she was broken up in Brest on 1825.
+From 1822, she was used as a storage hulk, and she was broken up in Brest in 1825–1826.